-These achievements are a testament to the drive and dedication of our students as well as the high level of career preparation afforded by a hands-on liberal arts and pre-professional education.
+These numbers also speak toward the drive and dedication of our students and the high level of career preparation afforded by a hands-on liberal arts and pre-professional education.

 An NAIA Champions of Character school, Mount Mercy athletes pair time on the practice field with community service.
-In 2008, the women's volleyball team was recognized with the Buffalo Funds Five Star Award, a national award honoring coaches and student-athletes who exhibit exceptional character values.
-In 2009, the men's and women's cross country teams were given the same national service award.
+In previous years, the women's volleyball team along with the men's and women's cross country teams were given the Buffalo Funds Five Star Award, a national award honoring coaches and student-athletes who exhibit exceptional character values.
+Mount Mercy athletes focus on not only sports and academics, but also conduct in competition and character training, recognition, and promotion.